 Delivering muddy, disjointed ideas loses your audience.
 Clear and focused concepts, told through compelling stories, are required.

-In Made to Stick, the Heath brothers share how to make stories stick in your audience’s mind for years to come through the storytelling techniques of: SUCCESs
+In another one of my favorite public speaking books Made to Stick, the Heath brothers share how to make stories stick in your audience’s mind for years to come through the storytelling techniques of: SUCCESs

 Simple: Make it simple.
 This is one of the most challenging concepts to achieve because as a subject matter expert you likely have forgotten what you have learned on the way to becoming an expert.